Lethal autonomous weapon: Campaigns to ban LAWs

-No ban, but regulation
+Regulation without banning

 A third approach focuses on regulating the use of autonomous weapon systems in lieu of a ban.
 Military AI arms control will likely require the institutionalization of new international norms embodied in effective technical specifications combined with active monitoring and informal ('Track II') diplomacy by communities of experts, together with a legal and political verification process.
 In 2021, the United States Department of Defense requested a dialogue with the Chinese People's Liberation Army on AI-enabled autonomous weapons but was refused.

+A summit of 60 countries was held in 2023 on the responsible use of AI in the military.

+On 22 December 2023, a United Nations General Assembly resolution was adopted to support international discussion regarding concerns about LAWs.
+The vote was 152 in favor, four against, and 11 abstentions.